Sina-Imaginative/dental-caries-detection/README.md

 ---

-*This project was developed as part of a postgraduate application portfolio demonstrating applied AI in dental medicine.*
+*This project was developed independently.*